robertbaker13/phase-0-handbook/coding-references/driver-code.md

 # Driver Test Code with Ruby

-## What is Driver test code?
+## What is Driver Test Code?

-You may hear people at DBC talk about driver code, this is a term that pretty much exists inside the scope of dev bootcamp.
+You may hear people at DBC talk about driver code.
+This is a term that pretty much exists inside the scope of Dev Bootcamp.
 Everyone else in the software development industry calls this 'testing'.
-The purpose of driver test code is two-fold.
-To make your program run and to test that it is working as you intend.
+The purpose of driver code is two-fold: to make your program run and to test that it is working as you intended.

 ## Making things run